BBysura/git-lab/answers.md

 Answer 9.
 On branch main
-Your branch is ahead of 'origin/main' by 1 commit.
+Your branch is up to date with 'origin/main'.
-  (use "git push" to publish your local commits)

 nothing to commit, working tree clean